thor314/obsidian-setup/README.md

 ### Changelog
 Roughly bi-annual updates to this vault since end of 2022.
-- 2023-12-22 - tweet got some attention so did one more light editing pass and cleaned up vimrc + preamble.sty.
-Then cleaned up part 3.
+- 2023-12-22 - tweet got some attention so did one more light editing pass, cleaned preamble.sty.
+Worked through part 3.
+Synced keybinds with my main vault.
 Added the meme-folder workflow.
-- 2023-12-21 - rewrote a good portion of parts 1 and 2, reduced cruft, made workflow descriptions clearer, update vimrc
+- 2023-12-21 - rewrote a good portion of parts 1 and 2, made workflow descriptions clearer, update vimrc
 - 2023-05-31 - how was I this bad at writing...added a few plugins, gcal, hotkey helper, latex preamble
 - 2022-11-17 - first draft finished

 ### Todo:
-- future: didn't touch the part 3 sections from graph tools and onwards
-- future: eventually figuring out how to use Dataview better

-amend the sections on these plugins:
+eventually get around to giving these plugins another shot:
 - projects
 - dataview
 - linter
 - leader hotkeys
-- extended mathjax
-- quick latex
 - Math booster?